Search

 Vaginoplasty is a surgery which creates a vaginal canal alongside a vulva or external genitalia, such as the clitoris, and labia majora, and labia minora.
 This procedure is well-suited for individuals looking to have a vulva with a clitoris, erogenous sensation, and a vaginal canal of approximately 5-7” in depth that can be used for penetrative solo or partnered sex.

 The creation of a vaginal canal can involve a variety of techniques.
 The most common vaginoplasty procedure is the penile-inversion vaginoplasty.
 After the removal of the penis, called a penectomy, erectile tissue is buried into the pelvic region to create a clitoris and the skin of the penis is turned inside out to create the lining of the vagina.
-Patients can further elongate their vaginal canal by adding skin grafts from their hips to the penile inversion.
+Patients who are short on penile and scrotal skin may need 1 or 2 grafts from the hip region in order to line the vaginal canal.
+Please note that this is the only method that Dr. Ley performs.

 The penile inversion method is preferred by patients because of its durability for penetration and it being the only technique that has longitudinal evidence to back its effectiveness.
 It also allows our patients to take control over many aspects of their results, from the depth of their vagina and the appearance of their vulva.